garrettgoodwin/12GNasaWebBasedGame/README.md

 ## Getting Started
 To get started with [Name of the Game], follow these steps:
 1. Clone or download the repository.
-2. Open the project in Unity.
+2. Open the project in Unreal Engine 5.3.1.
 3. Navigate to the Assets/Scenes folder and open the Main Menu scene.
-4. Press the play button to start the game in the Unity Editor.
+4. Press the play button to start the game in the Unreal Engine 5.3.1 Editor.

 Alternatively, you ceck out the web game on Nasa's website [here](https://www.example.com) to play without needing Unity.